The average personal injury verdict at trial in Connecticut is $2,519,637, according to Jury Verdict Research.

 This is great ammo if you are a personal injury lawyer trying to trump up the value of your case or if you are a tort reform advocate trying to show that juries are going wild.
 But this is unbelievably misleading.

 The median personal injury verdict in Connecticut is $22,499, less than 10% of the average.
 Only 4% of verdicts exceed $1 million and I would love to see how many of these verdicts are actually collected.
 My guess?
 Less than half.
 Someone got a $326 million verdict in this study.
 I didn’t look up the verdict, but somehow I doubt someone wrote a $326 million check.

 Average verdict statistics are often worthless, yet people are always throwing average numbers out there.
 I’m as guilty as anyone.
-We put up a lot of average verdicts statistics because they are of great interest to other lawyers and potential plaintiffs.
+I put up a lot of average verdicts statistics than anyone.
+They are of great interest to me, other lawyers, and potential plaintiffs.
 But these Connecticut statistics underscore that the information is for entertainment purposes only.

-2019, Connecticut: $55,100 Verdict.
+- 2019, Connecticut: $55,100 Verdict.
 A man suffered unspecified back and knee injuries after his vehicle was struck by another vehicle attempting to pass him.
 He sued the other driver for failing to yield right-of-way, driving too fast, and overtaking another vehicle at an unsafe distance.
 The other driver denied liability and made the same allegations.
-A jury found the man 15 percent liable and the other driver 85 percent label.
-They determined that the damages amounted to $55,100, but reduced it $46,835.
+A jury found the man 15 percent liable and the other driver 85 percent liable.
+They determined that the damages amounted to $55,100, but reduced by 15% for comparative negligence to $46,835.

 What Is the Average Malpractice Payout in Connecticut?

 The average payout for a successful malpractice lawsuit in Connecticut is $782,993.

 Who Are the Largest Malpractice Insurers in Connecticut?